fenichelar/ember-simple-auth-token/README.md

 This is an extension to the Ember Simple Auth library that provides a default token authenticator, an enhanced authenticator with automatic refresh capability, and an authorizer that are compatible with APIs with token-based authentication.

+If you're thinking about using this addon in combination with JSON Web Tokens, you can find more about why they're so awesome in [this article][medium-jwt].

 **As your user's credentials as well as the token are exchanged between the Ember.js app and the server you have to make sure that this connection uses HTTPS!**